iPSC Differentiated Neural Progenitor Cells

 Neural Stem Cells (NSCs) are multipotent cells derived from iPSCs and ESCs that are self-renewing and have the potential to differentiate into various neuronal lineages.
 This makes them very attractive for in vitro patient-specific neuroscience research, whereby NSCs can be derived from patient-specific iPSCs and further differentiated into neurons and astrocytes.

-Applied StemCell offers high quality neural stem cells derived from fully characterized iPSC lines from multiple donors, for flexibility in choosing the lineage most appropriate for your research.
-These NSCs have been derived using integration-free, proprietary neural induction protocols, express neural stem cell markers such as PAX6, SOX1 and nestin and form neural rosettes.
-The NSCs retain their multipotency and neural markers even after cryopreservation and passaging.
-These fully characterized NSCs at low passage can be further differentiated to the particular neuronal cell type of the investigator’s choice, thus facilitating studies in cell replacement therapies and neuronal disease modeling.
+Applied StemCell offers high-quality neural stem cells and neural progenitor cells (NPCs) derived from fully characterized iPSC line, ASE-9211.
+These NSCs & NPCs have been derived using integration-free protocols and express relevant biomarkers.
+The NSCs/NPCs retain their multipotency and neural marker even after cryopreservation and passaging.
+These fully characterized cells at low passage can be further differentiated, thus facilitating studies in cell replacement therapies and neuronal disease modeling.

-Advantages of choosing ASC’s iPSC-derived neural stem cells:
+Advantages of choosing ASC’s iPSC-derived neural stem cells/neural progenitor cells:

-- High purity (>90%) cells expressing neural stem cell markers: SOX1, PAX6 and Nestin
+- High purity cells (≥95%) expressing neural stem cell marker: Nestin (other markers available upon request)

-- Provides a consistent and reliable source of differentiated mature, functional neurons and glial cells
+- Provides a consistent and reliable source of differentiated mature, functional neurons and astrocytes

 - Physiologically relevant cell line models